 - Sift together dry ingredients.
 Dice the butter and rub into the dry ingredients with your fingers (or a pastry blender) until the mixture is crumbly.* You can also blend the ingredients in a food processor, but use the pulse action to ensure you don't overmix.

 - Whisk together the eggs and milk (take out 2 tablespoons of the mixture for brushing the tops of the scones and put aside), and stir the rest into the dry ingredients until just blended.
 It's important you don't overwork the mixture or the scones will be dense.

 - Tip the mixture onto a floured board and knead just a couple of times, adding a little flour as needed (the mixture should be firm enough to hold its shape when cut).
 Pat into a round that is approximately 1" (2 cm) thick.
 Then, using a round cookie cutter (the size is up to you - I used a cutter just shy of 2" (5 cm) for mine.
 Then place scones onto prepared baking sheets giving a couple of inches space between them.

-- Brush tops of scones with the reserved egg-milk mixture and bake for 12-15 minutes, until scones have risen and the tops are golden.
+- Brush tops of scones with the reserved egg-milk mixture and bake for around 15-20 minutes, or until scones have risen and the tops and bottoms are golden.